 - Product Families

-Also, the benefits of using collaborative forecasts in Lightning are quick actions and wrapped text in the opportunity list that are available features that are not available in Salesforce Classic.
+Also, the benefits of using collaborative forecasts in Lightning are quick actions and wrapped text in the opportunity list which are available features that are not available in Salesforce Classic.

 Setting Up Collaborative Forecasting